kumuluz/kumuluzee-ethereum/README.md

 ```
 In order to listen for events on smart contracts you can use EventListen annotation.
 This functionality requires you to connect to your own Ethereum client.
 Cloud clients like Infura are not supported.
+First create a method and add EventListen annotation.
+Then add appropriate EventResponse method parameter which will allow you to obtain details about the event.

 ```
-   @EventListen(eventName="transfer", smartContractName=SampleToken.class, smartContractAdress=deployedContractAddress)
+@EventListen(eventName="transfer", smartContractName = SampleToken.class, smartContractAddress = deployedContractAddress)
-   public void openDoors () {
+    public void reactToEvent (SampleToken.TransferEventResponse transferEventResponse) {
-        // Open doors when event is triggered on smart contract }
+        // transferEventResponse contains event data
+   }
 ```

 ## License